tholman/unicoder.js/readme.md

 ### License & Acknowledgements
 The main goal here was to make an open source, js version of [this unicode toy](http://www.panix.com/~eli/unicode/convert.cgi?text=hello), its awesome.
-Also [this](http://rishida.net/tools/conversion/) and [this](http://unicode-table.com/en/) where super useful, helping to understand the unicode system & structure.
+Also [this little tool](http://rishida.net/tools/conversion/) and [this dictionary](http://unicode-table.com/en/) where super useful in helping to understand the unicode system & structure.

 The MIT License (MIT)